JDN89/Study_Algorithms/README.md

 - dequeue
 - peek (check what's head)

+### Stack LIFO
+-

+## ARRAYS
+- Linked List is hard for traversing but easy for removing and inserting at beginning and end -Linked List: When you require frequent insertions and deletions, and these are more important than random access.
+- array

 ## Abstract DATA Type
 - Assigning one reference to another is known as aliasing